tsuru/tsuru/docs/installing/gandalf.rst

       <http://www.rackspace.com/cloud/files/>`_)

 In this documentation, we will use archive-server, but you can use anything that can store a git archive and serve it via HTTP or FTP.
-You can install archive- server via apt-get too:
+You can install archive-server via apt-get too:

 .. highlight:: bash